shwina/still-magic/_en/package.md

 >
 > -- Terry Pratchett

+The more software you write,
--   A programming language is a way to build and combine software libraries
+the more you realize that a programming language is a way to build and combine software libraries.
--   Every widely-used language now has a shared repository for installable packages
+Every widely-used language now has an online repository from which people can download and install those libraries.
--   This lesson shows you how to use Python's tools
+This lesson shows you how to use Python's tools to create and share libraries of your own.

+### Acknowledgments

--   Based in part on [Python 102][python-102] by [Ashwin Srinath][srinath-ashwin]
+This material is based in part on [Python 102][python-102] by [Ashwin Srinath][srinath-ashwin].

-## How Can I Turn a Set of Python Source Files Into a Module? {#s:package-modules}
+## How can I turn a set of Python source files into a module? {#s:package-modules}

--   Any Python source file can be imported
+Any Python source file can be imported by any other.
+When a file is imported,
-    -   Statements are executed as the file is loaded
+the statements in it are executed as it loads.
-    -   Variables defined in the file are then available as `module.name`
+Variables defined in the file are then available as `module.name`.
-    -   This is why Python files should be named using pothole\_case instead of kebab-case
+(This is why Python files should be named using `pothole_case` instead of `kebab-case`: an expression like `import some-thing` isn't allowed because `some-thing` isn't a legal variable name.)

+As an example,
--   Example: put constant and two functions used in Zipf's Law study in `zipf.py`
+we can put a constant and two functions used in our Zipf's Law study in a file called `zipf.py`:

 ```python
 from pytest import approx